How to find the Exchange Server URLs? Why do you need to find the Exchange…

 NIC Power Management tab missing

 Are you missing the Power Management tab?
-This means that the NIC is not able to sleep.
+It means that the NIC is not able to sleep.
 You’re all set.

 In this article, you learned how to Disable NIC Power Management in Exchange best practices.
 Open the Ethernet Adapter and go to the Power Management tab.
 After that, disable the setting.